Skip to content

 https://github.com/oneclickvirt/oneclickvirt/releases/latest

-Find the compressed package with the allinone tag to download.
+Find the compressed package with the allinone tag for download.
 Note the distinction between amd64 and arm64 architectures, as well as the corresponding systems.

 It's best to move it to a dedicated folder, as structured log files will be generated during operation.